Trashcan Sinatras: Wild Pendulum era

 In October 2014 the band announced through social media that it would begin recording its sixth album in the coming months and offered fans the opportunity to pre-order it through PledgeMusic with a series of "exclusives" offering unique content, merchandise and updates throughout the recording process.
 On 21 October 2015, the first track, "Best Days On Earth," was released to the band's PledgeMusic supporters in a project update on the site.
 In the same update, the band confirmed that the new album would be titled "Wild Pendulum."

 In an August 2015 project update, the band announced that the new album would be released in January 2016.
 A second track, "Ain't That Something," was later released to PledgeMusic supporters, and the album's release was pushed back.
 On a 1 March 2016 project update, the band announced that a digital download of the complete album would be made available to supporters on 22 April 2016, with the album's release on physical CDs and vinyl to follow.

+Following another hiatus the band released the song "The Closer You Move Away From Me" digitally on 22 May 2020.It was later released physically as a limited-edition double A-side 7inch vinyl single alongside the song "Ways".

+This was followed up by an EP on 25 November 2022 containing the tracks "Lay of the Land", "There's a Shadow", "A Stone's Throw from Paradise" and "The Midas Touch".

+Ever The Optimist era

+On July 31, 2026 the band released their first album for ten years across a variety of streaming platforms.
+The album "Ever The Optimist" had been teased over several months with a number of singles including "The Bitter End", "Bad Husband", "Melodramatic" and "Games for the ZX Spectrum".

+The LP featured guest appearances from Tracyanne Campbell of Camera Obscura and Green Gartside of Scritti Politti.
+It was also released on several vinyl formats, as well as CD, with some limited edition versions containing a 7" single with extra tracks "A Bewildering And Implacable Fear" and "Bad Husband (Clouds Mix)".
+John Douglas died three days after the release of Ever The Optimist "after a short, sudden illness".